ebuchman/blog/content/posts/coins-history.md

 [^spufford]: Based largely on Spufford's Money and its Use in Medieval Europe.
 [^soldi]: Spufford, 7-8
+[^slaves]: Spufford, 49: "In the ninth century the key area for expansion was on
+    the eastern frontier at the expense of the Slavs.
+So many Slavs were reduced to slavery that the very word 'Slav' became synonymous with 'slave', and _sclavus_ replaced _servus_ as the standard term for a slave ...
+The overall numbers sold were so great that the 'normal' imbalance of payments between the Latin west and the Arab and Byzantine east was temporarily reversed, and gold and silver flowed for a time into Europe.
+It was because of the export of human flesh and blood, the most profitable commodity in the world, that western Europe, empty of gold since the end of the seventh century, began to receive it again in limited quantities a hundred years later."
 [^england-demonetize]: Spufford, 9
 [^feudalism]: Spufford, 16
 [^melle]: Spufford, 32-33